State of Illinois Tier 3 Restrictions

 -- PHYSICAL HEALTH

 CDC, IDPH Recommend Wearing Cloth Face Coverings in Public:The Centers For Disease Control (CDC) and the Illinois Department of Public Health (IDPH) recommend wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies), especially in areas of significant community-based transmission.
 Face coverings can also help slow the spread of the virus and help asymptomatic people with the virus from transmitting it to others.
-For information on how to make a homemade mask, visit the CDC website
+For information on masks, visit the CDC website.

 What you can do to minimize risk...
 The Illinois Department of Health has also listed every-day actions that people can take to prevent the spread of disease, including:

 - Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer with at least 60% alcohol.

 - Avoid touching your eyes, nose and mouth with unwashed hands.

 - Avoid close contact with people who are sick.